novoda/ncu/modules/managing-others/Readme.md

 * **The Truth About Employee Engagement: Addressing the Three Root Causes of Job Misery** by Patrick M. Lencioni
 * **The New One Minute Manager** by Spencer Johnson

+Further optional learning:

+* **Radical Candor: How to Get What You Want by Saying What You Mean** by Kim Scott

 ## Guidelines